isaacburmann/rds-gestao-assinantes/README.md

 If you don't have git installed on your computer, just follow the instructions from this link: https://git-scm.com/downloads

-Now you can clone this directory in your computer using the command: git clone https://github.com/isaacburmann/rds-gestao-assinantes.git
+Now you can clone this repository in your computer using the command: git clone https://github.com/isaacburmann/rds-gestao-assinantes.git

+# Access the project directory
-Access the directory: cd rds-gestao-assinantes/
+run the command: cd rds-gestao-assinantes/

+# Install the project dependencies
+run the command: npm install

+# Run the project in the local server
-Run the command: ng serve
+run the command: ng serve